box/developer.box.com/pages/box-ui-elements/index.md

 <p style="text-align: left; margin-left: 0;">

-Follow along with additional guides and documentation to help get you up and running.
+Follow more guides and documentation to help get you up and running.

 </p>